hph/drake/README.md

 Various password and encryption utilities with a command-line interface.

-See [Usage examples](https://github.com/haukurpallh/drake#usage-examples) for an overview of the features.
+See [Usage examples](https://github.com/haukurpallh/drake#usage-examples) for an overview of the currently available features.

 Setup
 -----